 BlackMagic Disk Speed Test

-BlackMagic Disk Speed Test was designed for video editors to help determine whether their hard drives can handle large files, but it's extremely easy to use.
+The free BlackMagic Disk Speed Test (get it here) was designed for video editors to help determine whether their hard drives can handle large files, but it's extremely easy to use.

 Simply download and open the app, select your target drive if your Mac has more than one hard drive (this is done by clicking the gear cog) and click start to begin the benchmark.
 For improved accuracy, and as with all other benchmark tests, it's best to make sure that no other apps are running at the same time.